IMPIMBA/ogrt/README.md

 Compilation:

 1. Make sure you have a working installation of go
-2. Set the GOPATH to the absolute path of the server directory
 2. go get "github.com/BurntSushi/toml"
 3. go get "github.com/golang/protobuf/proto"
-4. Run 'go build src/ogrt-server.go' in the 'server' directory
+4. Run 'build.sh' in the 'server' directory
 5. Your server binary is 'server/ogrt-server'
 6. For guidance on how to configure the outputs check ogrt.conf in the server directory.